Eniark/Contract-Automation/README.md

 ### Stepwise:
     1. Raw data from a source Spreadsheet is taken;
     2. Transformed;
+    3. Some nouns need to change their form in Ukrainian language, so integration with ChatGPT was added;
-    3. A template contract is filled with data;
+    4. A template contract is filled with data;
-    4. The new contract is stored in a folder in Google Drive;
+    5. The new contract is stored in a folder in Google Drive;
-    5. A journal for newly created contracts is filled.
+    6. A journal for newly created contracts is filled.

 Users can interract with the script via a button in menu.